 Maximum speed: 7,500 rpm

-performance-enhancing measures: regulated three-way metal catalytic converter, elimination of the air filter, cup replacement pipe instead of the central silencer, Motronic adaptation
+Performance-enhancing measures: Regulated three-way metal catalytic converter, removal of air filter, cup replacement pipe instead of center muffler, Motronic adjustment

-Power transmission: Five-speed manual gearbox type G50/03/Cup with steel synchronizer rings, limited slip differential (40 % traction, 40 % thrust), rear-wheel drive
+Power transmission: Five-speed manual transmission type G50/03/Cup with steel synchronizer rings, limited-slip differential (40% traction, 40% thrust), rear-wheel drive

 Gear ratios:

-Front brakes: internally ventilated, perforated discs (322 x 32 mm), black four-piston aluminum fixed callipers, Bosch ABS, Pagid friction pads
+Front brakes: internally ventilated, perforated discs (322 x 32 mm), black four-piston aluminum fixed calipers, Bosch ABS, Pagid friction pads

-Rear brakes: internally ventilated, perforated discs (299 x 24 mm), black four-piston aluminum fixed callipers, Bosch ABS, Pagid friction pads
+Rear brakes: internally ventilated, perforated discs (299 x 24 mm), black four-piston aluminum fixed calipers, Bosch ABS, Pagid friction pads

-Front axle: independent suspension on McPherson struts and light alloy wishbones with negative steering roll radius; stiffer and shorter coil springs, Bilstein shock absorbers, support bearings adjustable up to 3 degrees camber; five-way adjustable anti-roll bar; vehicle approx. 55 mm lower than standard
+Front axle: independent suspension with McPherson struts and light alloy wishbones with negative steering roll radius; stiffer and shorter coil springs, Bilstein shock absorbers, support bearings adjustable up to 3 degrees of camber; five-way adjustable stabilizer bar; vehicle approx. 55 mm lower than standard

-Rear axle: independent suspension on struts and semi-trailing arms made of light alloy; stiffer and shorter coil springs, Bilstein shock absorbers; wheel camber adjustable up to a maximum of 3 degrees; two-way adjustable anti-roll bar
+Rear axle: Independent suspension with struts and light alloy wishbones; stiffer and shorter coil springs, Bilstein shock absorbers; camber up to a maximum of 3 degrees; two-way adjustable stabilizer bar

 Steering: direct, without power assistance